GSA/cio.gov-redo/_posts/2015-06-08-https-for-gov.md

 ---
-layout: blog
+layout: post
-title: 'HTTPS Everywhere for Government'
+title: HTTPS Everywhere for Government
-description:
+excerpt: Today, Federal CIO Tony Scott signed an OMB memorandum to enact the HTTPS-Only Standard for all Federal websites and web services.
+OMB first proposed the standard in March and requested comment from the public.
-date: 2015-06-08
+date: June 8, 2015
 display-date: 08 June 2015
 author: Tony Scott
 tags: omb policy 2015

-image:
-image-thumbnail: /assets/img/CIO-council-Logo-silver1.png
-img-alt: CIOC Logo
+permalink:
 ---
 Today, Federal CIO Tony Scott signed an OMB memorandum to enact the HTTPS-Only Standard for all Federal websites and web services.